cesarandreu/blog/web_application_architecture/web_application_architecture.md

 ### Rails API + AngularJS

 This is still very similar to the previous approach, but Rails simply provides multiple JSON endpoints.
 AngularJS is a consumer of the JSON endpoints.
 It's what we use at [Treasure Data](wwww.treasuredata.com).
-This should be applicable to other frontend frameworks as well.
+This should be applicable to other front-end frameworks as well.

 AngularJS will dynamically change pages and load content as required.
 The first benefit you'll notice from this is that it should be REALLY fast!
 You can start caching data on the client-side, so if they've previously visited a page you can show the cached data all while loading in new data that may have changed since their last visit.

 With this approach you can provide a far better experience for your user.
 It can feel closer to an application and can provide improved interactions.

 The user's first page load will always take a reasonable amount of time, since it has to serve up the entire angularjs application.
 The way this is typically handled is by having the server respond with index.html to all requests that do not start with /api/ or /assets/.
 Once the application is loaded, the router can take over and begin fetching the data to display the appropriate page.
-When changing pages withing the application it will fire off AJAX requests and dynamically change the view.
+When changing pages within the application it will fire off AJAX requests and dynamically change the view.

 One downside is that your users will require javascript to use your web app at all.
 And the initial page-load could take a substantial amount of time, depending on the size of the application.

 Development in this architecture will require starting up Rails in the background and then using something like Grunt or Gulp with a proxy to the Rails server and a static file server.
 So you can make all non /api/ requests respond with either the specific JS/CSS/whatever file or with the index.html file, which is the entry point for angular.
 For /api/ requests you just forward them to the rails server and return the response.
 Setting this up could take some time, thankfully there's a lot of scaffolds and examples online.
 I also wrote about this in my previous blog post.

 Deployment can get tricky.
 You'll want to build your AngularJS app and copy it to the /public/ folder of Rails (or you could deploy it with another static file server, that's also a possibility), and THEN you'll want to actually deploy the Rails app.
-With heroku you can use buildpacks to achieve this without TOO much hassle.
+With Heroku you can use buildpacks to achieve this without TOO much hassle.
 Building the angular app will also have its own set of complications and will require additional work in Grunt or Gulp.

 One huge benefit of this architecture is that you can split up controllers to be much smaller, and if you chose to build a mobile app or a CLI interface, you already have API.